pushpitkamboj/pushpitkamboj/README.md

 ## 🌍 My Journey

-- **What I've Done**: I've built robust backend systems using the **MERN** stack, PostgreSQL, and AWS, creating APIs and optimizing databases for performance.
+- **What I've Done**: Built Cursor for 2D animation from scratch which has now around 500+ organic visites and 5+paid users.
+I've built robust backend systems, creating APIs, adding AI features during my internship at a startup.
-- **What I Failed**: I didn't make it through **GSoC 2025**, but I see it as a learning opportunity that fueled my determination to grow.
-- **What I'm Proud Of**: Starting to contribute and giving back to community, Built my own in memory database.
+- **What I'm Proud Of**: Starting to contribute and giving back to community, Built my own in memory database in C++
-- **What I'm Learning**: Currently diving deep into **GenAI** and **RAG**, exploring how AI can enhance backend systems and create smarter applications.
+- **What I'm Learning**: Currently i am moving towards learning LLMOps and K8.

 ---